 Interaction.
 Power.
 Robots.

-My work is very interdisciplinary, drawing from design, psychology and the social sciences as well as computer science and engineering.
+My work is very interdisciplinary, drawing from design, psychology and the social sciences as well as robotics, AI, computer science and engineering.
 My research interests include participatory design and automation (i.e. human-in-the-loop machine learning, interactive machine learning), social influence, norms and behaviour and applied robot ethics; contributing new ways of *doing* human-robot interaction in addition to the design and evaluation of specific interaction strategies in real-world application domains.